We all have plenty of reasons/excuses for why we don’t eat enough greens:

 This superfood is perhaps the most popular green veggie these days (hello, kale chips!), and it supplies a variety of different flavonoids and carotenoids.

 This dark leafy green contains vitamin A, calcium, and phytonutrients, and it usually has a milder taste than kale, so you can add it to pretty much everything, including muffins and smoothies.

 Matcha is the powdered form of green tea leaves and is also a source of phytonutrients.
 This trendy, “new” ingredient can be found in everything from lattes to cupcakes nowadays, but matcha has a rich history in Japanese culture.

 The matcha in Power Greens is Japanese-grown and is certified USDA organic.

-“Man can only eat so many salads,” says Faye, and a greens supplement like Power Greens helps you boost your nutrition without eating your weight in greens.
+“Man can only eat so many salads,” says Faye, and a greens supplement like Power Greens helps you boost your nutrition without having to eat your weight in greens.

-Eat your fruits and veggies to reap their benefits, but consider adding a scoop of Power Greens to your afternoon Shakeology or favorite beverage to quickly and easily add more greens.
+Eat your fruits and veggies to reap their benefits, but consider adding a scoop of Power Greens to your daily Shakeology to quickly and easily add more greens to your diet.

 †Each 5g serving of concentrated powder provides the equivalent of 1 cup green vegetables (volume before drying).